SimpliMinimalist/project/blueprint.md

         *   The clear text button now uses a custom `cancel.svg` icon with a 20px size.
         *   The "clear" text button is only visible when the user has started typing.
         *   Supports a configurable back button and custom trailing actions.
+    *   **`ClearableTextFormField`:** A reusable text form field with a clear button that appears when the field is focused and not empty.
 *   **User Interface:**
     *   A home screen with a scroll-aware Floating Action Button (FAB) and a snapping app bar.
-    *   A dedicated screen for adding new products.
+    *   A dedicated screen for adding new products with improved text input fields.
     *   An image carousel for displaying product images.
     *   A smooth page indicator for the image carousel.
 *   **Search UX Improvements:**